This page is for you, the Small Business Owner. You ask us a lot of questions and we list some of them here.

 Does your cover photo reflect your company culture?
 Is your profile photo instantly recognizable in a news feed?
 Are you attracting comments and likes?
 Facebook has become as important as Google in consumer searches and your presence there is important to your business success.

 Is Google+ Dead?

 Definitely not.
-It has been the slowest emerging platform, but it is also the most dynamic.
+In just a couple of years, Google Plus has been the strongest emerging platform, and it is also the most dynamic.
 With its integration of every facet of Google Apps and Accounts, you cannot go wrong by migrating to Google+.
-Results will be slow, but the SEO advantages are indisputable.
+Results will become evident as the SEO advantages are indisputable.

 What is Content Marketing?

 In layman’s terms, it is simply the use of content to drive SEO.
 Google has prioritized fresh content for their search tools.
 Therefore, the more fresh content you provide across all of your online presences, the more likely you are to get picked up and placed on initial page results of consumer searches.
 That’s QUALITY content, sir and ma’am, not just any content.
 Yes, Google can tell the difference – mostly.
 And yes, keywords are still important – but used within the context of your content, not buried in the background of your pages.

 I’m not a writer, so why should I blog?`

 If you can talk about your business passions, you can blog about them, too.
 Having an active blog page on your website will encourage higher SEO rankings (see the above question on Content Marketing).
 Content is also reusable in your other platforms.
 Blogging can make your online presence stronger in many ways!